steinio/Smart-Garage-Door/README.md

 This implementation will now

 - Open and close manually via web interface and mobile app.
-- Monitor garaga door state (open or closed).
+- Monitor the garage door state (open or closed).
-- Automatically close the garage door after having been open longer than a user specified time.
+- Automatically close the garage door after having been open for longer than a user specified time.
 - Send an alarm to my email if the door has been open for longer than a user specified time.